Sammy Ameobi helps Nottingham Forest compound Stoke City's Championship woes | Goal.com

 Sammy Ameobi was on target as Nottingham Forest extended Stoke City's winless streak in the Championship this season.

-Forest secured a 3-2 win over their hosts at bet365 Stadium, which moved them to the summit of the Championship table.
+Forest secured a 3-2 win over their hosts at bet365 Stadium on Friday, which moved them to the summit of the Championship table.

 Stoke City are yet to win a game this season and they are rooted in the relegation zone after picking up two points in nine league matches.